Board of Directors

 Having first aid training since I was in Grade 6, and having been on school, work and parenting safety committees, the LiR Safety Committee was a logical place to volunteer.

 PETER MACEK: I was born in Prague but have been in Canada almost my whole life.
 I grew up in Vancouver, went to UBC and started working with computers when they were room-sized and fed with punched cards.
-Nany and I moved for 12 years to Bella Coola and raised two boys, chickens and a big garden.
+Nancy and I moved for 12 years to Bella Coola and raised two boys, chickens and a big garden.
 We moved to the Nelson area in 1992 and I enjoyed 15 years of teaching Adult Basic Education on Selkirk’s Silver King campus before retiring.

 I’m interested in history, geography, travel and photography.
 Nancy and I are immensely thankful that we can still pick up our packs and go hiking in the mountains.

-JOANNE CHEVALIER: We’re fairly new to Nelson (2020) and have found the LiR Friday presentations to be a super way to meet some amazing people and learn more about our community.
-Ottawa is my hometown but my husband, Mike, and I have lived in several different places in Canada, as well as England, Germany and the U.S. Along the way I’ve been an RN, a school librarian and a magazine publisher, all very enjoyable.
+Ottawa is my hometown but my husband, Mike, and I have lived in several different places in Canada, Europe and the USA.
+Along the way I enjoyed being an RN, a school librarian and a magazine publisher.